MuscleTech EuphoriQ V2: The First enfinity Paraxanthine Pre-Workout Gets a Boost

 • enfinity (paraxanthine) – 300 mg

-Finally, we get to talk about the most exciting new ingredient in EuphoriQ – enfinity, a trademarked and patent-pending form of paraxanthine from Ingenious Ingredients.
+Now we get to talk about a very exciting ingredient in EuphoriQ – enfinity, a trademarked and patent-pending form of paraxanthine from Ingenious Ingredients.

 So what’s paraxanthine?
 It’s time we take a spin down the caffeine rabbit hole.